amyleadem/uswds-proposals/proposals/proposal-template.md

 _Explain the need for this component._
 - _What user need does this component address?_
+- _What gap does this component fill in the Design System?_
 - _What problem does this component solve?_

 ### Related laws or policies